ITU-BDSA23-GROUP21/Chirp/docs/report.md

 ## How to run test suite locally

 Our test suite consists of several unit tests, integration tests and a couple end to end UI tests.
 Most of our unit and integration tests are testing the methods in the Repository classes in the package `Chirp.Infrastructure`, as that is where most of the application's logic resides.
 We also have a couple of old tests that test the methods in the service classes in the package `Chirp.Razor`.
-However since the methods in the service classes just call the methods from the repository classes, we have decided it would be redundant to write more tests for the methods in the service classes.
+However since the methods in the service classes just call the methods from the repository classes, we have decided it would be redundant to write more tests the service classes.
 Lastly, we also have end to end UI tests that uses playwright to test different scenarios from the end users point of view.
 To simulate an end user, we have created a dummy Gmail and a dummy GitHub account.
 Gmail: dummyaccountfortesting000@gmail.com
 Gmail Password: dummyemailfortesting